NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Background

-\paragraph{Data collection with instruction-first methods.} Collecting human demonstrations for training web-agents is time consuming and costly.
-Thus, recent work proposes methods for generating synthetic data for web-agents using language model components \citep{lai2024autowebglm, furuta2023multimodal, murty24bagel}.
-These methods start by sampling synthetic instructions from an instruction generator (a prompted LM that takes the website landing page and a persona as input), and then use a zero-shot LM policy to convert these instructions into trajectories.
-Resulting demonstrations are filtered using either the ground truth reward function \citep{furuta2023multimodal}, or using another language model based reward function \citep{lai2024autowebglm, murty24bagel}.
-Most of these methods use bigger and better language models for collecting demonstrations, and then use this data to adapt smaller models.
+\paragraph{Prior Methods for Synthetic Demonstrations.} Since collecting human demonstrations for browser agents is time consuming and costly, recent work uses synthetic demonstrations as training data \citep{lai2024autowebglm, furuta2023multimodal, murty24bagel}.
+These methods start by sampling synthetic instructions from an instruction generator (a prompted LM that takes the website landing page and an optional user persona), and then use a zero-shot browser agent to convert these instructions into trajectories.
+Resulting demonstrations are filtered using either the ground truth reward function \citep{furuta2023multimodal}, or using another LM outcome reward function \citep{lai2024autowebglm, murty24bagel}.
+Most of these methods fine-tune smaller LMs using synthetic demonstrations from larger LMs.